francescor/wirego/README.md

 `wirego down`

-Generate QR code of a profile
+Generate the QR code of a profile

 `wirego qr`